The professionals you may come into contact with when pregnant

 - Social Welfare Officers.
 Social Welfare Officers (SWO) are part of the Department of Social and Family Affairs and are based at the Social Welfare Local Office.
 You can apply to them for payments such as Jobseekers Assistance/Benefit, Maternity Benefit, One-Parent Family Payment (OFP) and Family Income Supplement.
 You can also pick up application forms for Maternity Benefit and One-Parent Family Payment at your local post office and send them in directly.

 - Public Health Nurses.
-These nurses are based in local health centres and are a fantastic help for new mothers.
+These nurses are based in local health centres and are a fantastic help for new parents.
 They can give you lots of advice about feeding and caring for your baby.
 A public health nurse will also visit you when you get home from hospital with your baby.
 She will do regular check-ups on your baby to make sure s/he is doing okay.
 You can also bring your baby to the public health nurse in your local health centre if you need some support or information.

 - Social Workers.
 Health Service Executive (HSE) social workers are part of the health service and they work with families who are having difficulties.
 They are there to work with you and to provide help and support if you need it.